violet4/violet4.github.io/_posts/2020-09-21-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Jekyll Tips"
 date:   2020-09-21 14:24:40 -0700
-categories: jekyll update
+categories: jekyll
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.